Title

 The Continuing Professional Development Act of 2016 in the Philippines mandates the implementation of CPD Programs to enhance and upgrade the competencies of professionals, making CPD a mandatory requirement for license renewal.

-The policy is to promote and upgrade the practice of professions in the country by instituting measures to continuously improve the competence of professionals according to international standards.
+The State policy is to promote and upgrade the practice of professions through measures that continuously improve professional competence in accordance with international standards, ensuring professionals’ contribution to uplifting general welfare, economic growth, and national development.

-CPD is defined as the inculcation of advanced knowledge, skills, and ethical values in post-licensure specialization or inter- or multidisciplinary fields of study, for assimilation into professional practice, self-directed research, or lifelong learning.
+CPD is the inculcation of advanced knowledge, skills, and ethical values in post-licensure specialization or in an inter- or multidisciplinary field of study for assimilation into professional practice, self-directed research, and/or lifelong learning.

-CPD Programs consist of formal learning, nonformal learning, informal learning, self-directed learning, online learning activities, and professional work experience.
+CPD Programs include activities ranging from structured to nonstructured learning processes and outcomes, including formal learning, nonformal learning, informal learning, self-directed learning, online learning activities, and professional work experience.

-Fraudulent acts are punishable under the Revised Penal Code, New Civil Code, and other laws, with additional penalties including suspension or revocation of the PRC Certificate of Registration/Certificate of Specialization, and administrative penalties for government officials involved.
+Fraudulent acts are punishable under the Revised Penal Code, New Civil Code, and other applicable laws.
+Besides those penalties, a guilty professional faces suspension or revocation of PRC Certificate of Registration and/or Certificate of Specialization.
+Government officials/employees involved may also face administrative penalties under anti-graft laws, the Administrative Code, and the Code of Conduct.

 Analyze Cases Smarter, Faster